 AUSTIN: That's true.
 That is probably in character for him.

-NICK: He's a little... miffed that they would even offer that. [some chuckles] Like, I was the highest level wizard in the university, like, what are you... c'mon.
+NICK: He's a little... miffed that they would even offer that. [some chuckles] What are you, I was the highest level wizard in the university, like, what are you... c'mon.

 AUSTIN: So he's gonna keep the book.